VictorHachard/odoo-modules/website_sale_breadcrumb_name/README.md

-# Mermaid Widget Field - Odoo Module
+# Website Breadcumb Custom - Odoo Module

 Update the breadcrumb name of the website product page.